-- 1. Any use permitted in the underlying zoning district except for those uses specifically prohibited in Section 6.2 of this bylaw. - 2.
-Conservation of soil, water, plants and wildlife. - 3.
-All outdoor passive recreation and sports where these are permitted in the underlying zoning districts. - 4.
+- 1. All uses customary and incidental to maintaining and using a residential dwelling. - 2.
+Conservation of soil, water, plants and wildlife. - All outdoor passive recreation and sports where these are permitted in the underlying zoning districts. - 4.
 Foot, bicycle and/or horse paths and bridges. - 5.
 Normal operation and maintenance of existing water bodies and dams, splash boards and other water control, supply and conservation devices; - 6.
-Maintenance, repair, and enlargement of any existing structure, subject to Section 6.2 (prohibited uses) and Section 6.3 (Special Permit uses). - 7.
-Residential development, subject to Section 6.2 (prohibited uses) and Section 6.3 (Special Permit uses). - 8.
+Maintenance, repair, and enlargement of any existing structure, subject to Section 6.2 (prohibited uses) and Section 6.3 (Special Permit uses). - Residential development, subject to Section 6.2 (prohibited uses) and Section 6.3 (Special Permit uses). - 8.
 All agricultural uses exempted from local zoning regulations under the provisions of G.L.C.
 40A, Sec.
 3.